dotnet/AspNetDocs/aspnet/web-forms/overview/ajax-control-toolkit/combobox/how-do-i-use-the-combobox-control-vb.md

 ## Selecting from a Static List of Items

-Let�s start with a simple sample of using the ComboBox control.
+Let's start with a simple sample of using the ComboBox control.
 Imagine that you want to display a static list of items in a dropdown list.
 However, you want to leave open the possibility that the list is not complete.
 You want to allow a user to enter a custom value into the list.

-We�ll create a new ASP.NET Web Forms page and use the ComboBox control in the page.
+We'll create a new ASP.NET Web Forms page and use the ComboBox control in the page.
 Add the new ASP.NET page to your project and switch to Design view.

 If you want to use the ComboBox control in the page then you must add a ScriptManager control to the page.
 Drag the ScriptManager control from beneath the AJAX Extensions tab onto the Designer surface.
 You should add the ScriptManager control at the top of the page; you can add it immediately below the opening server-side &lt;form&gt; tag.